Universal Credit is a new monthly payment for working age claimants and replaces the following benefits and tax credits:

 You will be responsible for paying rent:

-Once you have claimed Universal Credit, your Housing Benefit will no longer be paid to Kirklees Neighborhood Housing and your housing costs will be paid directly to you.
+Once you have claimed Universal Credit, your Housing Benefit will no longer be paid to Kirklees Neighbourhood Housing and your housing costs will be paid directly to you.

 There are a number of things you need to consider when claiming Universal Credit.
 You need to have the right bank account, have regular access to the internet and be able to manage a monthly budget.